-ICA Community of Practce for Bioeocnomy Education in Europe (COP Bio-Edu)
+ICA Board Committee: Community of Practice for Bioeconomy Education in Europe (ICA-CoP Bio-Edu)

-The bioeconomy covers all sectors and systems that rely on biological resources (animals, plants, micro-organisms and derived biomass, including organic waste), their functions and principles.
+The bioeconomy covers all sectors and systems that rely on biological resources; animals, plants, micro-organisms and derived biomass, including organic waste.
 It includes and interlinks: land and marine ecosystems and the services they provide; all primary production sectors that use and produce biological resources (agriculture, forestry, fisheries and aquaculture); and all economic and industrial sectors that use biological resources and processes to produce food, feed, bio-based products, energy and services.
 To be successful, the European bioeconomy needs to have sustainability and circularity at its heart.
 This will drive the renewal of our industries, the modernisation of our primary production systems, the protection of the environment and will enhance biodiversity.

-In order to efficiently support the expansion of the circular Bioeconomy educational and vocational training programmes that fit the quickly evolving skill demands are required.
-In addition to technical skills, strong interdisciplinary competences, systems thinking and the ability to understand the subject matter of all stakeholders in the value chains are of increasing importance.
-Both the professionals in the working field themselves as and the future professionals should be educated to understand and develop these new and challenging domains.
-Several universities have been actively developing innovative programmes during the last years.
-However, trans sectoral collaboration on the topic of Bioeconomy education as well as the collaboration of actors from different European regions will be needed to develop a European Bioeconomy Education Ecosystem.
-This needs to include university degree programs, perspectives for up-skilling and life long learning as well as vocational education and entrepreneurship.
+Universities have been actively developing innovative programmes during the last years.
+However, trans sectoral collaboration on the topic of bioeconomy education as well as the collaboration of actors from different European regions are needed to develop a European Bioeconomy Education Ecosystem.
+This needs to include university degree programs, perspectives for up-skilling and life long learning as well as vocational education.
 Moreover, the regional differences and priorities regarding their Bioeconomy strategy and educational systems must be considered.

-The goal of the Community of Practice for Bioeconomy Education (CoP Bio-Edu) is to enhance the quality, offer and diversity of education for the sustainable circular Bioeconomy in Europe, by bringing educational actors in contact with each other, both virtually and face to face.
-Together, they form a professional network, to:
+The goal of the ICA Community of Practice for Bioeconomy Education (CoP Bio-Edu), as a Committee of the Board of the Association for European Life Science Universities (ICA), is to enhance the quality, offer and diversity of education for the sustainable circular bioeconomy in Europe.

-- develop educational projects to develop and evaluate new educational materials, strategies and innovative training concepts and
+Develop educational projects to enhance education and training for the sustainable circular bioeconomy in Europe through the development of new educational materials, strategies and innovative educational and training concepts

 Communication and sharing information within the CoP Bio-Edu and with other stakeholders

-Dedicated trans- and interdisciplinary events, cross-sectoral, on Bioeconomy education will be organized to facilitate networking and training among faculty and teachers.
-Besides its substantial contribution to the specific domain of Bioeconomy, the established network shall contribute to the New Skills Agenda for Europe and improving the job market in Europe.
-Towards this goal we will establish a digital platform, where educational resources and materials can be stored and exchanged.
+Dedicated trans- and interdisciplinary events, cross-sectoral, on bioeconomy education are organised to facilitate networking, professional development and training among faculty and teachers.
+Besides its substantial contribution to the specific domain of bioeconomy, the established network will contribute to the New Skills Agenda for Europe and improving the job market in Europe.

-The CoP Bio-Edu will also provide a means for academia of interacting with industry partners and policy makers to identify skills demands early and to enhance the quality of Bioeconomy education.
+The ICA-CoP Bio-Edu also provides a means for faculty to interact with industry partners and policy makers to identify skills demands early and to enhance the quality of bioeconomy education.
 The educational perspective will be aligned with European priorities for growth, offering a good potential for improvement in all levels (technological, economic social and regulatory).

 How to participate